neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/CommandLine.rst

 Command Line
 ============

-FLOW3 features a clean and powerful interface for the command line which allows for automated and manual execution of low-level or application-specific tasks.
+TYPO3 Flow features a clean and powerful interface for the command line which allows for automated and manual execution of low-level or application-specific tasks.
-The command line support is available on all platforms generally supported by FLOW3.
+The command line support is available on all platforms generally supported by TYPO3 Flow.

 This chapter describes how to use the help system, how to run existing commands and how to implement your own custom commands.